-CAM 311 Provides introduction to theory as well as practical experience in CAM 311 magazine layout photography, and converting Students will who enroll for upper-level credit may be required to hold editorial positions.
+CAM 211 Provides introduction to theory as well as practical experience in CAM 311 magazine layout, photography, and copywriting.
+Students will

+CAM 411 spend a minimum of 48 hours on the magazine staff.
+Students who enroll for upper-level credit may be required to hold editorial positions.
 The 400-level course may be repeated for credit.

 Activity course.
-Prerequisite: Previous level of course or consent of instructor.
+Prerequisite: Previous level of course or consent